- 哈洛德

 Talents

-- I Am the CampTargets within Attack Range that have taken more than 50% Elemental Damage take 15% less Elemental Damage
+- I Am the CampTargets within Attack Range that have taken more than 50% Elemental Injury take 15% less Elemental Injury

 Skills